smallwoj/comp-3350/Notes/unit_1_agile.md

 - This is a document for a general audience, not just developers
   - Terminology can refer to the domain, but nothing from the developers
   - <ins><b>NO TECHNICAL DETAILS</b></ins>
+## Metaphor
+Ex. `A stack is implemented as a linked list with pointers to nodes ending in null`
+- None of those things actually exist
+- `null` is a metaphor for 0 is a metaphor for low voltage signal

+ex.
+Auction software
+- Ebay
+  - Happens over the span of a week or so
+- Auction house
+  - Happens live over the course of a minute
+- Dutch auction
+  - Start high, work low
+- First price sealed bid
+  - Highest bid without knowing other bids

+These are all based on traditional auctions
+- Refer to items and bids

+Stock market
+- Agents
+- Boards

+Bazaar
+- Merchants
+- Stalls
+- Haggling

+Rummage sale
+- Table
+- Buyers

+Store
+- Inventory
+- Cart
+- Checkout

+Ex.
+A course registration system

+Visit to advisor
+- Suggested courses

+Not required, but important for planning